aaron-jack-manning/json-to-apex-dto-tool/README.md

 }
 ```

+More examples are provided in the `examples` file.

+## Usage

+The easiest way to use this library is to download the repo and open `Program.fs`.
+Then change the `jsonString` to be the JSON that you wish to convert, `folder` to the location you want the `.cls` file to be placed in and the `className` to be the name of the top level class.

+## Implementation Details

 The provided output will translate all objects within the main object to internal classes at the top level of the main data transfer object.
 A `FromJSON` static method is created to parse JSON into an instance of the corresponding class.
 The top level of JSON must be a list of objects or a single object.

-If the provided JSON includes an array of JSON objects, the class name will be the property name followed by the word ***Singular***.
+If the provided JSON includes an array of JSON objects, the class name will be the property name followed by the word ***Single***.
 For example:

 ```
 "ContactNumbers":